 KICKR CORE 2 with Zwift COG/CLICK: The Zwift COG means that it works with basically any-speed bike.
 Thus, I can put on my 12-speed road/triathlon bike, but also my 13-speed gravel bike, and even an older 11-speed bike.
 Zero issues with that, whereas a normal non-Zwift COG cassette means I have to swap the cassette between bikes in order to get shifting in the rear cassette.
 However, the downside to Zwift COG/CLICK is that it officially only works with Zwift for virtual shifting.
 Thus, if you use other 3rd party platforms (e.g. Rouvy, Kinomap, TrainingPeaks Virtual, etc…), they don’t officially support virtual shifting.
 For structured workouts in ERG mode, no shifting is required.
 So, you can use all those apps, including TrainerRoad, without any issues on the Zwift COG/CLICK in a structured workout.
 And likewise, if you’re willing to yolo it, apps like Rouvy have made virtual shifting work on their platform too, though, it’s possible it could be broken by Zwift with a software update.

 KICKR CORE 2 with standard cassette: In this case, you’ll need the cassette for your bike.
 By default, it comes with an 11-speed cassette, which is the most widely used cassette type for older bikes.
 But if you’ve got a newer road bike, it’s almost certainly a 12-speed.
 Cassettes cost about $50, and the tools another $10-$15, so it’s not a huge deal to swap it out.
-That’s why I did for my cassette version, as I’ll cover below.
+That’s what I did for my cassette version, as I’ll cover below.
 The benefit to a traditional cassette is that it works with every app ever made, without any funkiness or lock-in.
 The downside is if you have multiple bikes of different cassette types.
 You can also debate the pros/cons of virtual shifting (more on that later).
 I personally like the real-shifter feel of using my actual shifters, over virtual shifting buttons (the CLICK), but to each their own.

 Either way, to be super clear: The underlying hardware and software of the CORE 2 is *IDENTICAL*.
 It’s merely which mechanical cassette they’ve stuck on the side of the unit.
 The unit itself literally has no idea what’s on the side of it, even with the Zwift COG/CLICK, you can actually use that CLICK with a regular cassette, since it’s merely controlling software in the trainer, not actually interacting with the COG.